sagemath/sage/src/doc/en/developer/workspace.rst

 Configuring text editors and IDEs for use with Sage
 ===================================================

-In Meta-ticket :trac:`30500` we are collecting instructions how to configure various text editors and IDEs for use with Sage.
+In Meta-Issue :issue:`30500` we are collecting instructions how to configure various text editors and IDEs for use with Sage.